diegoparrilla/slate/source/index.html.md

 }
 ```

 > Gmail is in the blackist FREEMAIL.
 It contains a catalog of Free Email services worldwide.
-You can remove FREEMAIL from the blacklists from the dashboard if you don't want to restrict access to Free Email services.
+You can remove FREEMAIL from the blocklists from the dashboard if you don't want to restrict access to Free Email services.

-This model follows the approach of the simple model, but allows to know the blacklists the requested resource is.
+This model follows the approach of the simple model, but allows to know the blocklists the requested resource is.
 This model still follow that if the response is an _HTTP code 200 (OK)_ means that the value passed in the request is part of the lists and therefore is a bad resource.
 But this answer returns a set of list names the resource belongs to.

 And if the answer is an _HTTP 404 (Not found)_ code means that the value cannot be found in the lists and therefore is a clean resource.